zonemaster/zonemaster-backend/docs/API.md

 Basic data type: string

-1. If the string contains characters outside the ASCII character set, the entire string must be possible to convert to IDNA format.
+1. If the string contains characters outside the ASCII character set, it must be possible to convert the entire string to the equivalent IDN A-label.

 2. If the string is a single character, that character must be `.`.